Who Is Ari?

 +I'm a Tool and I Have Accepted That

 The last few years I lived in Minneapolis I had become a go-to person for music business advice from local musicians.
-Managing my career all on my own from the beginning, booking 100% of my non-college shows and tours, getting songs placed on multiple TV shows, starting an Artist Development company (Proud Honeybee Productions), I had quite a bit of knowledge and experience with the business side of music.
+Managing my career all on my own from the beginning, booking 100% of my non-college shows and tours, getting songs placed on multiple TV shows, starting an Artist Development company, I had quite a bit of knowledge and experience with the business side of music.

-I have been a full-time musician for over 5 years and this site is dedicated to how I've made it work, along with tips that I can pass along from my 500+ shows.
+I have been making the majority of my income on music for over 6 years (recently started acting and consulting) and this site is dedicated to how I've made it work, along with tips that I can pass along from my 550+ shows.